How to Get a Telephone & Communications Equipment Trading License in Dubai

 PABX and unified communications systems

-The licence type is a Trading Licence under the Trading category, meaning the business can buy, sell, import, export, and re-export these goods without engaging in manufacturing or assembly.
+The license type is a Trading License under the Trading category, meaning the business can buy, sell, import, export, and re-export these goods without engaging in manufacturing or assembly.

 Dubai's Market Position in Telecommunications Trade